SAP-samples/teched2023-DT169/exercises/ex1/README.md

 ## Exercise 1.3 Add a Calculated measure to the custom query

 In the same **Display** section, click on Add button and select **Add Calculated Measure**.

 ![image](https://github.com/SAP-samples/teched2023-DT169/blob/main/exercises/ex1/images/6.png)

 Provide a Label 'Number of Open PO Items' and click on OK.
 ![image](https://github.com/SAP-samples/teched2023-DT169/blob/main/exercises/ex1/images/7.png)

 It is possible to configure a dynamic label for the calculated measure which would display the text according to a specified template.
-For this exercise, we will configure the Dynamic Label to show ’Number of Open PO Items from 01/01/2023 to 03/11/2023’ for this new field.
+For this exercise, we will configure the Dynamic Label to show 'Number of Open PO Items from 01/01/2023 to 03/11/2023' for this new field.

 To implement this-

-Go to the details section on the right where the details of the newly added field are displayed.
+Go to the details section on the right where the properties of the newly added field are displayed.

 Under Properties section, select **Dynamic Label** and click on **Create Dynamic Label**.

 Type in the static text 'Number of Open PO Item from ’ in the text area.

 Click on **User Input Filter** and select ‘**P_StartDate**’ which will be the dynamic input for this text.

 ![image](https://github.com/SAP-samples/teched2023-DT169/blob/main/exercises/ex1/images/8.png)

 Add ‘to’ after this P_StartDate in the text area.

 Click on **User Input Filter** again and select '**P_EndDate**'.

-The final expression will look like **Number of Open PO Items from "P_StartDate" to "P_EndDate"**
+The final expression will look like **Number of Open PO Items from "P_StartDate" to "P_EndDate"** .
+Click on OK.

 ![image](https://github.com/SAP-samples/teched2023-DT169/blob/main/exercises/ex1/images/9.png)